 Gregg is a member of the San Francisco Planning and Urban Association (SPUR), the Urban Land Institute (ULI), the Real Property Section of the San Francisco Bar Association, and the University of San Francisco Law Review.
 He is also a graduate of the 2009 class of Leadership San Francisco (LSF), a ten-month leadership program that is connected with the San Francisco Chamber of Commerce.
 The LSF program focuses on educating and developing community trustees who want to make a significant contribution to strengthen and transform San Francisco.

 Gregg is president of the board of directors of Community Housing Partnership and also sits on the board of Lone Mountain Children’s Center.

 Gregg earned his J.D. from the University of San Francisco School of Law in 1998, and his B.A. from Yale University in 1992.

 Acquisitions and Dispositions

-Gregg is a ranked lawyer in Legal 500 US under Land Use/Zoning.
+Gregg has been a recommended lawyer in Legal 500 USA in the Land Use/Zoning category.